akash-network/akash-api/docs/proto/node.md

  <a name="akash.deployment.v1beta4.Params"></a>

  ### Params
- Params defines the parameters for the x/deployment package
+ Params defines the parameters for the x/deployment module

  | Field | Type | Label | Description |